elastic/ml-cpp/build-setup/windows.md

 ### Python 3.10

+(This step requires a lot of memory.
+It failed on a machine with 12GB of RAM.
+It just about fitted on a 20GB machine.
+32GB RAM is recommended.)

 PyTorch currently requires Python 3.7 or higher; we use version 3.10.

 Download the executable installer for Python 3.10.9 from <https://www.python.org/ftp/python/3.10.9/python-3.10.9-amd64.exe>.